-As published in February 2018 by riverbabble, a California online literary magazine
+Published in riverbabble, a California online literary magazine, in February 2018

 It is pouring; summer rain strikes the window pebble-hard.
 The sibilance of tires on slick surfaces carries up four stories, accompanied by bass-thumping car radios.